profrobwells/first-llm-classifier/docs/prompting-with-python.md

 storytelling.
 ```

-Substitute in a different model for comparison.
-Link to Groq https://console.groq.com/docs/models
+Let's pick a different model from among [the choices that Groq offers](https://console.groq.com/docs/models).
+One we could try is Gemma2, an open model from Google.

 {emphasize-lines="8"}
 ```python